pollosp/gce-idp/PITCHME.md

 * I'm new in the city so this is my first talk in Krakow and my first in English too
 * I'm working as SRE at Flywire
 * Flywire is a crossborder payment platform (http://www.flywire.com)
-* We have been playing with Kubernetes for at least for 10 months
+* We have been playing with Kubernetes for at least 10 months

 ---
 ## TODAY'S OBJECTIVES